Apply to the Active Transportation Fund

 What is the Active Transportation (AT) Fund?

 The AT Fund was announced in late 2019 as part of the Sustainable Transportation Action Plan.
-The AT Fund will help build new walking and bike paths, widen paved shoulders, and better connect existing walking and cycling trails to improve and grow PEI’s active transportation network.
+The AT Fund will help build new walking and bike paths, install paved shoulders, and better connect existing walking and cycling trails to improve and grow PEI’s active transportation network.

 The AT Fund is part of a five year program that will provide $5 million per year for active transportation projects across all of PEI.